localstack/localstack.github.io/content/blog/2023-11-13-announcing-localstack-30-general-availability/index.md

 {{< img-simple src="localstack-ephemeral-environments.png" width=300 alt="Image of LocalStack Ephemeral environments with a LocalStack Sandbox running in the cloud">}}

 Check out our [documentation]() on getting started with Ephemeral Instances.

+### CI Analytics for LocalStack

+We're excited to introduce **CI Analytics**, a new feature for comprehensive state browsing and analysis of historical continuous integration (CI) builds.
+This feature integrates into your LocalStack CI workflow, offering insights and supporting our goal to enhance the cloud developer experience throughout the software development lifecycle (SDLC).
+With CI Analytics, you can collect, analyze, and visualize critical metrics from your software CI pipelines, helping you understand the impact of cloud infrastructure changes on CI builds.
+It facilitates root cause analysis for build failures, supports data-driven decisions for continuous improvement, and more.

+CI Analytics combines a number of existing features in the LocalStack platform, such as [Cloud Pods]() & [Stack Insights](), and provides a unified view of the state of your LocalStack resources across CI builds.
+The features include:

+- **CI Project Runs**: This gives you a consolidated view of all CI builds for a specific project.
+- **Log Output**: You can view detailed log output for individual CI builds.
+- **Request/Response Traces**: This feature provides traces of requests and responses, including details of the AWS service and operation, along with expandable request and response payloads.
+- **Cloud Pod State**: It allows you to view the state of LocalStack resources for a particular CI build through a Cloud Pod, which can be injected locally or loaded in an Ephemeral Instance.
+- **Stack Insights**: This offers a view and audit log of interactions, API error codes in your application stack over time, and enables you to drill down into the most commonly used services and API calls.

+{{< img-simple src="localstack-ci-analytics.png" width=300 alt="Image of LocalStack CI Analytics dashboard">}}

+Check out our [documentation]() on getting started with CI Analytics.

 ### All-new LocalStack Desktop Application